 Student Convocations: Comprehensive Music Laboratory

 Each semester student convocations, recital hours, lab ensembles, and studio classes are held at the scheduled class time for MUSC 1000 Comprehensive Music Laboratory.
-Students may apply to appear on one of the student recital hours by obtaining and completing an Application for Recital Appearance form in the Department of Music Office (HUM 105).
+Students may apply to appear on one of the student recital hours by submitting a Recital Hour Application Form in the Music office or online.
 Music majors receive recital credits for attendance at approved concerts and recitals.

 MUSC 1000 Comprehensive Music Laboratory